WAC Clearinghouse Writing Guide

 Notes Format:

 Numeral.
-Slide Show Producer-First Name first, Slide Show Title-in italics, (Place of Production: Production Company Name, Year of Production)-in parenthesis, Slides.
+Slide Show Producer Name, Slide Show Title, (Place of Production: Production Company Name, Year of Production), Slides.

 Bibliography Format:

 Numeral.
-Slide Show Producer-Last Name first.
-Slide Show Title-in italics.
-Place of Production: Production Company Name, Year of Production-no parenthesis.
+Slide Show Producer Name.
+Slide Show Title.
+Place of Production: Production Company Name, Year of Production.
 Slides.

 Nesbitt, John.
 Europe by Train.
 Knoxville, TN, Fabricated Production Company, 1991.
 Slides.